Graham Willey

 Graham John Willey (19 July 1933 – 10 February 2021) was an Australian rules footballer who played with Essendon in the Victorian Football League (VFL).

 Willey, who was a student at Scotch College, made his debut for Essendon in 1955, while on a permit from Redan.
-That year he won the best and fairest award in the Ballarat Football League.
+That year he won the best and fairest award, the Henderson Medal in the Ballarat Football League.
 He joined the club full-time in 1956 and kicked 33 goals from 16 games, to top Essendon's goal-kicking.

 His work as a metallurgist brought him to Broken Hill in 1957 and he played with the North Broken Hill Football Club until 1960.
 He coached South Broken Hill to a premiership in 1962.